alexey-detr/auzy/README.md

 Don't ever be confused when adding session middleware into your project!

-**auzy** is a Node.js middleware library to add sessions support into your web project.

 ## Project features

 - Modern ES6 syntax
-- Promise and async/await compatible
+- Promise and async/await ready
-- Provide compatibility with any middleware based framework (e.g. Express, Restify)
+- Compatible with any middleware based framework (e.g. Express, Restify)
 - Flexibility for using any session storage (e.g. Redis, MongoDB)
 - Well documented (not ready yet)
 - Covered with unit-test (partially done)
 - Be as simple as possible

+It's all about **auzy**.
+A Node.js middleware library to add sessions support.

+**The project state is unstable, please be careful when using it.**

 ## Available storages